 Difficulties in Keeping Kuhli Loaches

 Scales act as armor in most fish.
-Scaleless fish are often more flexible or have a tough outer skin.
-However parasites can attach particularly easily.
+Scaleless fish are often more flexible or have tough outer skin.
+However, parasites can attach particularly easily.
 Kuhli Loaches are highly susceptible to Ich as a result.

 Bacterial and fungal infections are also common in Loaches, especially when kept in aquariums with gravel.
 When attempting to dig through it they can scratch and bruise themselves, leaving open wounds ripe for infection.
 Poor water conditions make things worse by not only breeding more germs but depressing fish immune responses.

 Bear in mind that their scaleless sensitivity means even beneficial agents like medications need to be dosed carefully.
 A standard dose of some medications can be overwhelming to Kuhli Loaches.
-However I’ve found plant-based agents like Melafix and Pimafix don’t result in death when treating scaleless fish.
+However, I’ve found that plant-based agents like Melafix and Pimafix don’t result in death when treating scaleless fish.

 Breeding Kuhli Loaches